Contact Dr. Gifford (rgifforduvic [dot] ca) for more information about any of these tools:

 SES (Social Evaluation Scales): A measure of a person’s views about the role of others as potential need satisfiers in a series of eight short (5-6-item) scales.

-SKANS 5.2 (Seated Kinesic Activity Notation System): A comprehensive instrument for measuring virtually every movement of an individual's body during seated conversation.
+SKANS 5.2 (Seated Kinesic Activity Notation System): A comprehensive instrument for measuring virtually every nonverbal behavior of an individual during seated conversation.

 SPICE (Survey of Perceived Influence in Common Environments): A survey instrument for assessing an individual's perceived control in three of that person's everyday domains: home, work or school, and in public.